odradev/nysa-proposal/README.md

 This milestone focuses on more advanced solidity features, such as Special Variables and Functions, conversions between elementary types.
 At this point conversion of structs and enums will be available.
-Solidity contracts which uses those features are compatible with Nysa.
+Solidity contracts which use those features are compatible with Nysa.

 ## Milestone #6 Function modifiers
 This milestone focuses on some unique Solidity features like function modifiers,